How to Request Barnes-Jewish Hospital Medical Records

 What Are HIPAA Laws?

 You have the right to request your based on HIPAA legislation.
-These laws have been in place for decades and are specifically designed to ensure that only people with proper legal rights to records actually receive them.
+These laws have been in place for decades and are specifically designed to ensure that only people with proper rights to records actually receive them.

 No one wants to see their medical records fall into the wrong hands, and that is why strict procedures exist to make sure this doesn't happen.
 Hospital staff and anyone who interacts with a patient are required to follow HIPAA laws to make sure they don't violate that patient's privacy in any way.